Richmond, London: Almshouses

-Richmond has eight groups of almshouses.
-They are all managed by Richmond Charities, which also manages Candler Almshouses and Wright's Almshouses in Twickenham and Colston's Almshouses and Juxon's Almshouses in Mortlake.
-Six are of historical interest and some were founded in the 16th century:
+Richmond has nine groups of almshouses and a tenth is scheduled to open later in 2025.
+Six are of historical interest and some were founded in the 16th century.
+They are all managed by The Richmond Charities, which also manages Candler Almshouses and Wright's Almshouses in Twickenham, Christchurch Road Almshouses in East Sheen and Colston's Almshouses and Juxon's Almshouses in Mortlake.

 A seventh set of almshouses, Benn's Walk (now with five almshouses), was built in 1983.

 An eighth set of almshouses is 10–18 Manning Place (with nine almshouses), just off Queen's Road.
 The property was built in 1993 and was purchased by The Richmond Charities in 2017.

+A ninth set of almshouses, Elizabeth Twining Almshouses (with five almshouses) in Mitre Mews, was opened by Prince Richard, Duke of Gloucester in April 2025.

+A further set of almshouses, the Elizabeth Doughty Almshouses (with 12 flats), will open on Queen's Road later in 2025.

 Local newspapers

 The Richmond and Twickenham Times has been published since 1873.
 The Twickenham & Richmond Tribune, a weekly online newspaper, has been published since 2016.

 Notable residents

 For centuries, Richmond was home to the country's royal family.
 It also has a long list of famous residents, both past and present.